 The Speedbowl was represented very well in NASCAR’s Whelen All-American Series.
 Keith Rocco once again challenged for the National title, before finishing runner-up to Philip Morris of Ruckersville, VA who won his 4th NWAAS National Championship since 2006.
 It was the 5th year in a row Rocco finished in the national Top-5 and the 4th year in a row he was NASCAR’s Connecticut State Champion.
 Former mini-stock competitor Randy Churchill Jr won NASCAR Connecticut Rookie of the Year honors.
 Ken Cassidy Jr (2nd) and Glenn Colvin (3rd) were National Finalists in the Division IV standings.
 It was the second straight season Cassidy finished in the national Top 3.

 The touring series that competed at the Speedbowl in 2011 were the Valenti Modified Racing Series, ISMA Super Modifieds, NEMA Midgets, Pro-4 Modified Tour, New England Truck Series, Allison Legacy North Series and the Northeast Mini Stock Tour.
-See the 2011 Special Events tab for the complete list of winners.
+See the 2011 Feature Winners page for the complete list.

 The INEX Bandolero division ran more frequently in 2011.
 Composed of young drivers (some as young as 8 years old), there were 10 different winners between their events on both Wednesday and Saturday events.
 Taylor Martin and Ken Morin Jr led all drivers with 7 victories each.
 4-time winner Rachel Forte won the Wednesday Championship.
 Martin won the Saturday Showdown Series, which was the most accumulated points from the races held on Saturdays.
 The Showdown Series also included the X-cars and Super X-cars.
 Patrick Williams (XC) and Frank Alessio (SX) were the champions.
 Alessio was the only one who won both the Wacky Wed and Sat Showdown title.